June 11, 2018

-The scam — which has been detected by dfndr lab 108,106 times — works by dangling an impressive prize in front of the phone users.
+The scam — which has been detected by dfndr lab 108,106 times — works by dangling an impressive cash prize in front of the phone users.
 It urges potential victims to take an action in order to qualify for a shot at winning.
 Users might be asked to download an app, click through a malicious link, or subscribe to an SMS service with hidden costs.

 While this form of phishing attack is still prevalent, the instances of fake giveaways has gone down since the previous quarter.

 “Although these attacks were down significantly from 537K in the previous quarter to 215K, these scams still accounted for 7.2 percent of cyber attacks in Q1 2018,” PSafe reports.
 “The 59.0 percent reduction in these bogus contests might be explained by the huge jump in fraudulent advertisement detections.”